© 2025 All Rights reserved WUSF

 WUSF

-Citrus County commissioners have agreed to take over the campground, which was slated for closure by the Southwest Florida Water Management District.
+County commissioners agree to take over the campground, which had been headed for closure by the Southwest Florida Water Management District.

-The Chassahowitzka River campground had been slated to be closed by the Southwest Florida Water Management District, which said it would cost too much money to repair damage done after last year's hurricanes.
+The Chassahowitzka River campground had been slated to be closed by the Southwest Florida Water Management District, which said repairing damage from last year's hurricanes would be too costly.

-But public outcry over the popular spot — dubbed Seven Sisters Springs — persuaded Citrus County Commissioners to take over management of the campground.
-The water district would continue to own the land.
+But public outcry over the popular spot — dubbed Seven Sisters Springs — persuaded county commissioners to take over management of the campground.
+The water district will continue to own the land.

 Dennis Blauer, who manages the campground, was one of dozens of people who spoke to commissioners Tuesday night.